A brief history

 Where do Pomeranians come from?

-The breed has evolved in a number of parts of Europe and has been given various names, several types having no connection with Pomerania.
+The breed has evolved in a number of parts of Europe and has been given various names, several types having no connection with Pomeranian.

-In France, Lulu, Chien de Pomeranie or Lou Lou.
+In France, Lulu, Pomeranian Dog or Lou Lou.

-The Wolfshond was in Holland, but in the 1780s the name was changed to Keeshond.
+In Holland, the Wolfshond, during the 1780s this name was changed to Keeshond.

-Italy had many names for this dog, including the: Italian Spitz, Florentine Spitz, Cane de Quirinale, Lupino and Volpino.
+In Italy, the Italian Spitz, Florentine Spitz, Quirinale Cane, Lupino and Volpino.
 The Italian variety was usually bright orange or yellow.

 The Swedish naturalist, Carl Linnaeus (1707-1778) spent much time classifying the dogs of his time.
 He mentions the Canis Pomeranus and provided ample evidence to support his theory that these dogs were well known in Central and Northern Europe.